itmarcin/demoapi/README.md

 This path was not the most efficient, but I think I learned more this way.

 ### Project final version
-*  Above prerequisites has been fulfilled
+*  Above prerequisites have been fulfilled.
 *  Additionally I expanded functionallity above the prerequisites.
 Flux has been set up to automatically update changes in deployment (Kubernetes) but also version of the application.
 Basically when you are making a commit to the source code github action will build docker image of the application and store it in docker repository.
-Flux is listening to docker repository and when it will get a new application version it will be deployed automatically
+Flux is listening to docker repository and when it will get a new application version it will be deployed automatically.
 *  I have not used GKE (Google Kubernetes Engine) intentionally.
 I wanted to set up Kubernetes on my own on GCE (Google Compute Engine - virtual machines).
 I think it was a fun challenge.
 Due to cost and simple installation I used k3s (light version of Kubernetes).
 Not using GKE has made it difficult to implement Ingres.
 Instead I implemented application as NodePort.
 *  **The project currently does not exist on GCP due to costs.**